yuxi-liu-wired/dreamcore-extension/README.md

 The script uses the `BeautifulSoup` library to parse the HTML file and detect images, and parse them into `PIL` image objects.
 It then send those to the `apply_filter` function, which applies the following multi-step filter to the image:

 1. **Surreal Eye Effect:**
-    * **Eye Extraction and Cropping:**  Landmarks for both eyes (detected by the `face_recognition` package) are used to create polygons, effectively outlining the eyes.
-These polygons are used to extract the eye regions, which are then cropped to their respective bounding boxes.
+    * **Eye Extraction and Cropping:**  Landmarks for both eyes (detected by the `face_recognition` package) are used to create polygons outlining the eyes, then cropped out.
-    * **Stretching:**  Both eye regions are stretched to a target size, determined by the original eye dimensions multiplied by a factor (1.1 in the code).
-This creates an enlarged, slightly exaggerated appearance.
-    * **Composite Eye Creation:** The stretched eye images are blended together with equal weight (0.5) to create a single, composite eye.
+    * **Composite Eye:** The stretched eye images are scaled to the same dimensions and alpha-blended together.
 This composite eye is further resized to match the intended proportions relative to the face.
-    * **Black Ellipse Mask:** A black ellipse is drawn on a separate image, centered between the original eyes.
-This ellipse is then blurred with a Gaussian filter, creating a soft-edged mask.
-The mask is then multiplied with the original image, effectively "cutting out" an elliptical region where the composite eye will be placed.
+I didn't want to use a standard eye because it would not match the overall image, so I used a composite eye directly sourced from the photo itself.
+    * **Black Ellipse:** A black ellipse is multiplied with the original face centered on the mid-point between the left corner of the left eye, and the right corner of the right eye.
-    * **Composite Eye Placement:** The composite eye is further enlarged, sharpened, and placed onto a new image layer.
-This layer is then added to the original image, positioning the composite eye within the black elliptical region.
+    * **Done:** The composite eye is enlarged, sharpened, and added to the original image, centered on the mid-point.

 2. **Mouth Cross:**
-    * **Landmark-Based Anchor Points:**  Facial landmarks for the chin, upper lip, and lower lip are used to define anchor points for the lines.
-These points are calculated as weighted averages of landmark coordinates, ensuring the lines are anchored to relevant facial features.
+    * **Landmark-Based Anchor Points:**  Facial landmarks for the chin, upper lip, and lower lip are used to define anchor points for the two crossed lines.
-    * **Jittered Line Drawing:**  Lines are drawn between the calculated anchor points, creating a cross pattern over the mouth.
-To introduce distortion, a jitter ratio is applied.
-This ratio determines the maximum random offset that can be applied to each endpoint of the lines, resulting in the uneven, slightly chaotic appearance of the cross.
-The line color and width are also configurable parameters.
+    * **Jittered Lines:**  Multiple ines are drawn between the anchor points, creating a cross over the mouth.
+To create the effect of drawing by hand with a pen, each endpoint is jittered by a random amount.

-3. **Image Distortion and Overlay:**  The original image is block distorted, creating a pixelated effect.
-This distorted image is overlaid with the modified image containing the surreal eye and mouth cross, and then blended again with the original for a final, darker output.
+3. **Image Distortion and Overlay:**  The original image is distorted by [`block_distortion`](https://github.com/epswartz/block_distortion), creating a pixelated effect.
+This distorted image is blended with the original image by the [overlay blend mode](https://en.wikipedia.org/wiki/Blend_modes).

 ### Text processing